Payment of Bonus Act

-Section 20 enables the relevant government to appoint Inspectors for this Act, by notification in the official gazette.
+Section 20 enables the relevant government to appoint Inspectors for this Act after notification in the official gazette.

 Powers of inspectors:

-- To visit any establishment at any reasonable time.
+- Able to visit any establishment at any reasonable time.

-- To order certain production documents and examine the same.
+- Able to order certain production documents and examine the same.

 - To examine the employers, his agent or servant or any other person found in charge of the establishment.